 – Brave Buffalo of Standing Rock Reservation (Lakota)1

 Recently, I learned about the Oglala Lakota tribe’s history and relationship with bison, the largest land mammal in North America.
-Between the mid-sixteenth and mid-nineteenth centuries, North America’s environment shifted from one inhabited by 40 million bison and indigenous people to one overtaken by European immigrants, with significantly less indigenous people and bison.
-For the Oglala Lakota people of the North American Plains, bison are incredibly meaningful culturally and spiritually (Brown 71).
-For the Oglala, the bison are one with the earth and represent all growing and living beings (Brown 14).
-It’s important to note that I use the words bison and buffalo interchangeably here and am referring to the same animal, although technically the species Bison bison is not related to buffalo at all.
-I use them interchangeably because much of the sources I reference do so.
+Between the mid-sixteenth and mid-nineteenth centuries, North America’s environment shifted from one inhabited by an estimated 40 million bison and indigenous people to one overtaken by European immigrants, with significantly fewer indigenous people and bison.
+For the Oglala Lakota , bison are incredibly meaningful culturally and spiritually (Brown 71).
+For the Oglala, To them, the bison are one with the earth and represent all growing and living beings (Brown 14).
+I use the words bison and buffalo interchangeably here and am referring to the same animal, although technically the species Bison bison is not related to buffalo at all.
+I use them interchangeably because many of the sources I reference do so.
 In myth, the “White Buffalo Cow Woman” (Brown 72) presented the Oglala with a sacred pipe and seven sacred rites, providing the Oglala with wisdom, survival, and power (Lewis 44).
 While the buffalo represent all beings, otherwise known as Wakan-Tanka, they are also equated specifically with women.
 I was inspired by the bison’s central role in Oglala Lakota understandings of the natural world and social relationships, and as a poet I wanted to express my thoughts and feelings about the bison in verse.
-In the poetry that follows, I combine my own experience with encountering bison in central Iowa with what I’ve learned about the Oglala Lakota.
+In the poetry that follows, I combine my own encounter with bison in central Iowa with what I’ve learned about the Oglala Lakota.
 I have learned about the Oglala Lakota’s relationship with bison from a mix of primary and secondary research included below.
 I have only begun to learn about the bison and the Oglala Lakota and recognize how much I do not know.
 My learning and application of it is shaped by my experiences, which are not indigenous.

 watching the bison